Skagit Valley Hospital: Services

 The hospital includes 137 beds, and operates a level 3 trauma center through its emergency department and a Cardiac Catheterization Unit.
 The hospital provides oncology services, including PET scanning.

 Graduate medical education

 Skagit Valley Hospital operates two residency programs, which train newly graduated physicians.
-There is an osteopathic internal medicine residency program, and a family medicine program.
+There are Family Medicine and Internal Medicine residency programs.
 Both programs are accredited by the ACGME and maintain osteopathic recognition from the AOA.
 Medical students from Pacific Northwest University of Health Sciences rotate at Skagit Valley Hospital.